D6-80758-ChetanKushwaha/Titanic-Data-Analysis/README.md

 # Titanic-Data-Analysis
 Project 01
-created by chetan kushwaha
+created by Chetan Kushwaha

-Clone the repository into your local directory of your pc and run Titanic A
+Clone the repository into your local directory of your pc and run Titanic analysis.ipynb